DeanLemans/deanlemans.github.io/content/00-raw/00_03-personal/subconscious.md

 > Reason: not professional, personal and controversial
 > Content of this page is licensed under the [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/)

+# 2026-06-23

+i am so so bored, no, im so fucking dissatisfied of the world, reality. oh woo me, i hate it, i can barely take it, this this this, energy? hate? emotion? needs to get out. i cant take it how i see endless worlds through my screen, through my eyes, i see endless possibilities in stories in games, stories, books, novels, tv, AND IM SCOOPED UP WITH THIS SHIT?>?>
+WHY WHY WHY,
+just why.
+how to change how to change it. how to murder reality, how to tear it all apart, how to control it, how to improve it, how to fix it. how to be? how how how how how? money, how to create? trade, create smth and sell it. how? dropshipping? service? scamming? selling products? through death, through money, through hate, with me, with hate, with want. want and want and want and more and and AND AND IT JUST ISNT FUCKING THERE> JUST WHERE IT IS?? oh woo, tear the sky aprt oh woe rip the world apart oh WANT AND HATE, see reality torn asunder hurry, i cant take it.

+---

 you are ego
 ego must not be in the way of (personal) progresion it is beneficial if the ego is pragmatic